bruce-hill/tomo/docs/tables.md

 insertion order and has fast access to keys and values as array slices.
 Tables support *all* types as both keys and values.

-Tables do not support square bracket indexing (`t[key]`), but instead rely on the methods `:get(key)` and `:set(key, value)`.
-This is explicit to avoid hiding the fact that table lookups and table insertion are performing function calls and have edge conditions like a failure to find an entry.

 ## Syntax

 Tables are written using `{}` curly braces with `:` colons associating key